PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 * Create custom VPC
 * Place db into private subnet
 * Create mysqldb multi az
-* Connect and test that is works via ec2 bastion или хз как еще придуамй
+* Connect and test that is works via ec2 bastion (or other option)
 * Simulate failover (reboot) Which other options exist?
 * Check that az changes